-Computers, televisions, consoles and phones can all dominate your attention, and what you read and see can begin to shift your outlook and values without your explicit consent.
+Computers, televisions, consoles, and phones can all dominate your attention.
+What you read and see can begin to shift your outlook and values without your explicit consent.

 Set aside specific times when you’ll be totally unplugged, and save your technology-based time for movies you love and sites that edify you.

 8. Your Financial Debt